-Billing an Evaluation and Management (E/M) Code with a CMT code:
+Evaluation and Management (E/M) Coding and CMT Codes

-In general, it is inappropriate to bill an established office/outpatient E/M CPT code (99211-99215) on the same visit as Chiropractic Manipulative Treatment (CPT code 98940-98943) because CMT codes already include a brief pre-manipulation assessment.
+Billing an Evaluation and Management (E/M) Code with a CMT code: In general, it is inappropriate to bill an established office/outpatient E/M CPT code (99211-99215) on the same visit as Chiropractic Manipulative Treatment (CPT code 98940-98943) because CMT codes already include a brief pre-manipulation assessment.
 There are times when it would be appropriate, but it should not be routine.
 Examples of when it may be appropriate to bill an additional E/M service would be the evaluation of new patients, new injuries, exacerbations, or periodic re-evaluations.

-Billing an Evaluation and Management Code in place of a CMT code:

-It is not appropriate to use an E/M code instead of a CMT code to get around limits on CMT.
+Billing an Evaluation and Management Code in place of a CMT code: It is not appropriate to bill an E/M code instead of a CMT code..
 It is required to bill the code that best describes the service rendered.